Chaseis4344/Leisure-Projects/Readme.txt

-  Context: Canvas has a Plugin called A+ Attendance, which my school uses for Attendance purposes I enjoy breaking things, so what better way to break attendance than to stroe every possible code it will ever generate on a single file?
+  Context: Canvas has a Plugin called A+ Attendance, which my school uses for Attendance purposes I enjoy breaking things, so what better way to break attendance than to store every possible code it will ever generate on a single file?

   Make something that does it automatically